zouharvi/mff-student/language_data_resources/questions.md

 ### Give at least two examples of situations (e.g. syntactic constructions) for which annotation conventions for dependency analysis must be chosen since there are multiple solutions possible that are similarly good from the common sense view.
 Coordination.
 Either the coordinating element is the root, but this is not CFG friendly, or it is hanged left to right or right to lest.
 Transgressives.
 Are they adjectives or special verbs?
 In English it's "obviously" adjectives, in Czech it's rather verbs.
 But what about in Polish?
 That's something in between.
-Doplněk - "stal se lékařem"
+Doplněk - "chlapec ležel nemocen" - "nemocen" je závislé na dvou slovech UD Copula - "it is sweet" (because some languages omit the verb)

 ### Why coordination is difficult to capture in dependency trees (compared to e.g. predicate-argument structure)?
 See above.

-## Universal Dependencies
+# Universal Dependencies

 ### How are Universal Dependencies different from other treebanks?
 The UD grammar can easily accomodate lots of languages, which makes it ideal for studying cross-language phenomena as well as writing software, that can potentially work across the whole framework.
+As we seen, even when optimizing a rule based code on one language, it somewhat transfers (with some loss) also to other languages.

 ### Describe the CoNLL-U format used in Universal Dependencies.
 The file is divided up to segments for each sentence.
 There is a line with surface representation of the whole sentence (human readable space separated words together with punct.)
 Enumeration of nodes follow.
 There is always an implicit `root` node with index `0`.
-Each node has a parent assigned (it's order).
-Each node also contains usually lemma, morphological and syntactic annotation.
+Each node has a parent assigned (it's position).
+Each node also contains usually lemma, morphological and syntactic (dependency type) annotation.

 ### When working with Universal Dependencies which tools are suitable for automatic parsing, manual annotation, querying, automatic transformations and validity checking?
 Name at least one tool for each task.
 automatic parsing - hw_parse, UDPipe